 Beneficial for your spinal alignment as it remains neutral, sleeping on your back can also reduce the prospect of wrinkles!

-Some back sleepers prefer a softer mattress to cushion their back, while others favour a firm one.
+Some back sleepers prefer a mattress that’s softer as it will cushion their back, while others favour a firm one.
 Unlike those who sleep on their side, you’ll need more support, so a firmer mattress is ideal.

 Or are you a front sleeper?

 You’re less likely to snore if you sleep on your stomach!
 However, it can cause overarching of your spine’s natural curve and can increase strain on your neck.
 This sleeping posture requires extra care when purchasing a mattress.